 Parents and carers have the right to express a preference for any primary school.
-You are welcome to make an appointment to visit the school, to look around and ask questions.
+You are welcome to make an appointment to visit the school, to look around and ask questions or look at our 360 virtual tour on our website.
 Parents should complete an online application form naming their school preferences in the autumn term preceding their child's year of entry.
 When the local authority allocate places, priority is given to: